brimdata/brimcap/docs/Geolocation.md

 Brimcap provides limited [geolocation](https://en.wikipedia.org/wiki/Geolocation) support by adding fields to the `conn` records of Zeek logs that are generated from imported pcaps.
-As Brim uses a bundled Brimcap to create Zeek logs from pcaps, this geolocation data is available in the app for your imported captures.
+As Zui uses a bundled Brimcap to create Zeek logs from pcaps, this geolocation data is available in the app for your imported captures.